Last updated Last updated June 4th 2018.

 This is something that human brains have a hard time understanding.
 The dimensions and time periods that make up the universe are not meant to be understood by our primal and myopic survival instinct.
 Our lives are ephemeral.
 Even our entire civilization is nothing but a spark in a vast and seemingly eternal universe.
 So you must remind yourself [every day!] that you are NOT the center of the universe, and that your needs are no more urgent than the needs of even the simplest forms of life.

 In Mother Teresa’s words: “humility is the mother of all virtues”.
 Never think that you are something special, or that you deserve the things you have been given.
 Quite the opposite, every opportunity you have been given is a very fortunate and unlikely event.
 Be grateful to those who have helped you, to those who came before you, and honor the fact that you are even alive during such a fascinating time.

 2 - Cherish the Earth and all life forms

 Our species is very young and we have yet much to learn.
 Einstein aptly called war “an illness of childhood”.
-Oppresive religion, intolerance, and repression of opinions are other signs of how infantile human societies can be.
+Oppressive dogmas such as religion and tribalism, as well as certain behaviors such as intolerance and hate are other signs of how infantile human societies can be.
 But don’t lose hope—someday we will grow up.

 3 - Love, and take care of those around you

 Your family and your friends are a very important part of your life.
-You should always stay in contact with them, and be there whenever they need you.
+You should always stay in contact with them despite the distance, and be there whenever they need you.
 A phone call, a hug, a handshake, a kiss, these things make a difference in their lives and therefore on yours.
 Remember what Dag Hammarskjöld said: “It is more noble to give yourself completely to one individual than to labor diligently for the salvation of the masses”.

 4 - Listen to others and speak only when you mean it